NFU Mutual understands that the information you trust us with is important to you, and we are committed to protecting and respecting your privacy.

 NFU Mutual, and the information we collect about you, are subject to various regulatory and legislative requirements.
 In addition, we will endeavour not to keep your personal information for longer than we have to for us to fulfil our obligations to you.
 Where it is not possible for us to delete your data, we will ensure the appropriate security and organisational measures are put in place to protect the use of your information.

-We work hard to ensure that your personal information is treated safely.
+We work hard to ensure that your personal information is treated safely and securely.
 However, if you have a complaint, write to us using the details provided at the end of this Policy.
 You also have the right to complain to the Information Commissioner’s Office.

-You can also talk to a member of the team or the recruitment agency acting on your behalf.
+You can also talk to a member of the team.

 If you’d like this document in large print, braille or audio, just contact us.